jdchart/memorekall-iiif-documentation/development-guide/01-Setting-Up-Dev-Evironment.md

 ## Mirador Fork and Annotaiton plugin

 Now that you have the global environment, you need to acces the repos that are our fork of Mirador and our annotation plugin.
-You will notice that _POC-Mirador_ has two _git submodules_ which refer to these repos: [mirador-video-annotation](https://gitlab.tetras-libre.fr/iiif/mirador-video-annotation) (our fork of Mirador) and [mirodor-annotations](https://gitlab.tetras-libre.fr/iiif/mirador-annotations) (the annotaiton plugin).
+You will notice that _POC-Mirador_ has two _git submodules_ which refer to these repos: [mirador-video-annotation](https://gitlab.tetras-libre.fr/iiif/mirador-video-annotation) (our fork of Mirador) and [miroaor-annotations](https://gitlab.tetras-libre.fr/iiif/mirador-annotations) (the annotation plugin).
 You will need to clone these repos that make chan ges to them.

 ### Development